DaanSpar/template-project/readme.txt

 git push -u origin master

 Create a first branch
+git branch <branch_name>
+git checkout <branch_name>
-git branch setup_project (setup_project is branch name) git checkout setup_project git push -u origin setup_project
+git push -u origin <branch_name>

+git commit -m "<commit name>"
+git push

+Virtual environment

+To select your current Python environment in VS Code, use the Command Palette (Ctrl+Shift+P), then search for and select "Python: Select Interpreter."
+Choose the interpreter that matches your environment (e.g., the one in .venv).